 Here are a few great ways you can get some buzz from your landing page:

 - Add a countdown timer to get customers excited

 - Add a waiting list to add value/demand to your product AND as a way to collect emails.

 - Consider having a "Thank You" page with a CTA to share your landing page on their social media accounts.

 Another great way to incentivize customers is to offer a discount on the product when they reach your landing page.

-One great example of this is when Lindsay Scholz, founder of Vowed Box Co. offered a 10% discount once her site officially went live:
+Lindsay Scholz, founder of Vowed Box Co. got her audience hyped by offering a 10% discount once her site officially went live:

 I built my pre-launch email list by initially unveiling vowedboxco.com as a simple, static landing page intended to capture email addresses to add to a MailChimp email list.
 Upon signing up new subscribers received a thank-you message, along with an exclusive 10% off bounceback code that they could use on their first Vowed purchase once our site went live.
 This worked tremendously well for me as I was able to provide new subscribers with an incentive to come back once we launched, before a physical product or full website even existed!

 Within a few weeks I had built up a pre-launch email waitlist of 250 people and steadily built a brand presence and following on Instagram, which I took as a sign that I needed to make Vowed a reality – and fast.